How to save the xrdp login details for passwordless authentication

 password 51:b:01000000d08c9ddf011118c7a00c04…51f16f63a65fb6e8d7730039f6df2b894f3393130293158f8137c

-It should be noted that this file will only work on the computer where it was generated.
-You won’t be able to send it to someone else or copy it on another computer.
-You’ll need to generate a new one for each computer.
+It is important to note that this file will only work on the computer where it was generated.
+You cannot send it to someone else or copy it to another device, as the encryption is tied to your local system.
+You must generate a new file for each computer you use.

-Last but not least, make sure you use a very strong password for your server.
-If you do not use ssh, disable it!
+Last but not least, ensure you use a very strong password for your server.
+If you do not use SSH, disable it!
+Since these are unmanaged services, you are responsible for the configuration and security of your environment.
+We recommend creating a separate user for daily tasks, enabling sudo, and disabling root access.

 About the author